 This concrete program is developed via annual work programmes.
 Project ASASEC is the answer to one of the calls for proposal issued by the EU in 2010.

-The National Institute of Communication Technologies (INTECO), along with other beneficiaries, obtained the acceptance and co-financing from the EU for implementation.
+The Spanish National Institute of Cibersegurity (INCIBE), along with other beneficiaries, obtained the acceptance and co-financing from the EU for implementation.

 The project ASASEC (Advisory System Against Sexual Exploitation of Children) aims at developing an innovative technology solution able to improve the current technical means in the fight against child pornography around the world.